dask/dask/docs/source/dataframe-sql.rst

 to combine data from different sources, dask may be your best option.

-You may find the dask API easier to use than writing SQL (if you are already used to Pandas), and the diagnostic feedback more unseful.
+You may find the dask API easier to use than writing SQL (if you are already used to Pandas), and the diagnostic feedback more useful.
 These points can debatably be in Dask's favour.

 Loading from SQL with read_sql_table